elliot-rivers/caz-notifier/README.md

 # acknowledged deficiencies
 * the Chirp CAZ team is hard-coded in there so this is not a general tool
-* i'm not great a ruby
+* i'm not great at ruby
     * but this was an opportunity to learn some more stuff
 * i have tried to limit the garbage but it may fill your notification center with nonsense
 * uses system calls to `curl` instead of native ruby http requests library (see bullet 1)